simp/simp-doc/docs/glossary.rst

       For the purposes of this document, this is the Server upon which the :term:`puppetserver` process is running and to which your clients connect.

+   Puppet Module
+   Puppet Modules
+      A self-contained bundle of code and data able to be processed by the ``puppet`` application.

+   Puppet Namespace
+      A mechanism used by the ``puppet`` compiler to uniquely identify code during compilation.
+Generally, namespaces align with :term:`Puppet Module` file paths and are separated by two colons at each directory.

+      See: `Namespaces and Autoloading <https://puppet.com/docs/puppet/latest/lang_namespaces.html>`__

    Puppet Resource
    Puppet Resources